Successful Brand Building for SMEs: Overcoming Your 10 Biggest Frustrations

 13 Most Inspiring Marketing Quotes and Questions to Live By in 2022

-Are you like most businesses?
+Did you know that using marketing quotes can improve your plans?
 Do you have a plan you are following that will (hopefully) enable you to reach your goals?

-In order to meet them, we are often looking to make changes, large or small, in our organisation.
-At times like these I find it useful to motivate with some inspiring quotes from people much wiser than I. If you are looking for ways to motivate and inspire your own team, then I am sure you too will enjoy these.
+To meet our objectives, we often look to make changes, large or small, in our organisation.
+At times like these, I find it useful to motivate with inspiring marketing quotes from people much wiser than I am.
+If you are looking for ways to motivate and inspire your team, then I am sure you will enjoy these.

 This is my selection of great quotes from some of the best marketers around, together with a relevant question to ask yourself for each.
 If your favourite quote is not included, then please add it to the comments below the post.